atiselsts/atiselsts/README.md

 ### For students 🎓

 I'm looking for enthusiastic students interested in embedded software development and research.
 I'm offering supervision for undergraduate and master thesis projects on IoT or DeFi topics.
+Contact me personally, or write to *info (at) edi (dot) lv*.

 ### Contacts 📫